 The apprentice Act of 1961 was a movement by the Central government to fill the gap in the availability of skilled labour in India by producing them domestically.
-The act makes it compulsory for employers to recruit apprentices and provide training.
+The act makes it compulsory for employers to recruit them and provide training.

-Apprentice is not a worker in the traditional sense since they do not receive any monetary compensation for his work on the show.
+They are not a worker in the traditional sense since they do not receive any monetary compensation for his work on the show.
 However, one could argue that he does receive other forms of compensation, such as exposure and experience.

 The Apprentice Act 1961 lays down the rules and regulations regarding apprenticeship training in India.